chipperdrew/talkEdu/README.rst

 #) DONE - Add AJAX to "show replies" on comments
 #) NO - Add sort-by button to comments --- Pain to sort top-level comments and show replies in correct location
 #) DONE - Add a Learn More page
+#) DONE - Do something to prevent comment spam

 Basic Information